4th-motion/release/README.md

 # @4th-motion/release
-> Bump a new version and update your changelogs with a single command.
+> Bump a new version and update your changelog with a single command.

 ![Version][version-image]
 ![License][license-image]